-It is very important here to set the Z-stop 32 mm from the base.
-Placing lower or higher can damage further calibration.
+Here, it is important to set the Z-stop 32 mm from the base.
+Placing it lower or higher can result into issues during calibration.

-The Z-axis motor needs to be adjusted in height for normal movement of the profile on which the extruder is mounted.
-A standard plastic card is ideal for these purposes:
+The height of the Z-axis motor needs to be adjusted for normal movement of the profile on which the extruder is mounted.
+You can use a standard plastic card to do the adjustment.

-- Next, we proceed to the assembly of the X axis.
-The extruder motor, the extruder itself on rollers, the belt, the belt tensioner and the idler pulley are attached to the aluminum profile.
-Some users in their reviews noted that the X-axis belt was in fact a little longer and had to arrange dances with a tambourine to achieve the desired tension.
-Fortunately, we did not have such a problem, maybe it was a shortage of the first batch of printers.
+- Next is assembling the X axis.
+Attach the extruder motor, the extruder itself on rollers, the belt, the belt tensioner and the idler pulley to the aluminum profile.
+Some users in their reviews noted that the X-axis belt was a little longer, and they had to arrange dances with a tambourine to achieve the desired tension.
+For us, we did not have such a problem.

 - And there is little left to do …